Skip to main content

 About The Program

-• learn about the functional areas of organizations and how to manage them effectively,
+• Learn about the functional areas of organizations and how to manage them effectively

-• apply communication, problem-solving, ethical reasoning and teamwork skills to diverse organizations, consistent with the College of Management Undergraduate Student Outcomes,
+• Apply communication, problem-solving, ethical reasoning and teamwork skills to diverse organizations, consistent with the College of Management Undergraduate Student Outcomes

-• understand the increasingly diverse business world,
+• Gain understanding of the increasingly diverse business world

-• build a network with management professionals and alumni.
+• Build a network with management professionals and alumni

 Student outcomes

-• apply management principles to diverse organizations,
+• Apply management principles to diverse organizations

-• recommend strategic actions based on analyses of organizations and their environment,
+• Recommend strategic actions based on analyses of organizations and their environment

-• analyze the impact of human behavior on the culture and the performance of the organization,
+• Analyze the impact of human behavior on the culture and the performance of the organization

-• apply quality, legal, accounting, and project management principles when analyzing organizational issues.
+• Apply quality, legal, accounting, and project management principles when analyzing organizational issues

 Related minors